LawrenceWarren/KoMo2/README.md

 1<sup>st</sup> year students at _The University of Nottingham_ are taught a compulsory module, _Systems and Architecture (SYS)_, which teaches them the fundamentals of a CPU architecture such as registers, memory, and assembly instructions.
 To do this, students are tasked with writing their own basic ARM assembly programs and running them in a program called _KoMoDo_.

-_KoMoDo_ is an ARM emulator application used for the _SYS_ module, which uses a GUI to display the values within the memory and registers of an emulated ARM computer system.
+_KoMoDo_ is an ARM emulator application which uses a GUI to display the values within the memory and registers of an emulated ARM computer system.

-_KoMoDo_ provides buttons to control the operation of the emulated processor:
+_KoMoDo_ provides buttons to control the operation of the emulated system.
+For instance, there are button to:

 - Perform a single FDE cycle.
 - Begin an indefinite FDE loop.
 - Pause an indefinite FDE loop.
 - Refresh the system (reload the program, set _Program Counter_ to 0)

-It also allows for the setting of breakpoints, which will interrupt an indefinite FDE loop if the PC steps into a specified memory address.
+It also allows for the setting of breakpoints, which will interrupt an indefinite FDE loop if the Program Counter steps into the address where the breakpoint is set.

 However, _KoMoDo_ is becoming outdated.
 The purpose of the _KoMo2_ project is to provide necessary updates to the applications UI, logic, dependencies, and accessibility, while maintaining _KoMoDo_'s functionality and ease of use.

-**In Short:** _KoMo2_ is a Linux GUI application that allows for both the inspection and control of the state of an emulated ARM computer system, which can load and run user written ARM assembly programs.
+**In short,** _KoMo2_ is a Linux GUI application that allows for both the inspection and control of the state of an emulated ARM computer system, which can load and run user written ARM assembly programs.

 ---